-While extravagant, vast houses may have previously set the bar for aspirational luxury, the tiny house movement has proven that size doesn’t necessarily matter.
-With no sacrifice to aesthetics, functionality and wellness, residing in these smaller spaces means maximizing resources all the while limiting the ecological impact of built environments.
+While extravagant, vast houses may have previously set the bar for aspirational luxury, the tiny home movement has proven that size doesn’t necessarily matter.
+With no sacrifice to aesthetics, functionality and wellness, residing in these smaller spaces means maximizing resources all the while limiting the environmental impact of built environments.

-Situated in Thu Duc, Ho Chi Minh City just away from the hustles and bustles of city life, the Hut is designed to provide young couples the much needed quiet and peaceful atmosphere.
-Combining the seamless narrative of the traditional Vietnamese dwelling and modern architecture, the design allows light, space and living things integrate harmoniously in the built environment.
+Situated in Thu Duc, Ho Chi Minh City just away from the hustles and bustles of city life, the Hut is designed to provide young couples a much-needed quiet and peaceful atmosphere.
+Combining the seamless narrative of the traditional Vietnamese dwelling and modern architecture, the design allows light, space and living things to integrate harmoniously into the built environment.

-Like the traditional Vietnamese homes, natural light and ventilation is an integral theme.
-The ceiling opening reaches to the outdoors bringing in an ethereal atmosphere.
+Like traditional Vietnamese homes, natural light and ventilation are integral themes.
+The ceiling opening reaches the outdoors bringing in an ethereal atmosphere.
 Integrating the angled structure of walls allows one’s visual enjoyment of the changes of the lights and shadow as the sun moves along the home.

-Freedom – Blurring away the division between the outdoor nature and interior space.
+Freedom.
+Blurring away the division between outdoor nature and interior space.
 The captivating experience starts as one travels toward the entryway greeted with a garden frontage.
 At view are iron shelves defining the living area and porch areas but without shutting off the natural ventilation, light and vistas.
 The result is a continuous and connected space.

-Flowing through, the bedroom is situated at the tip of edge of the house.
-Inspired from its vernacular roots, the double door casement window with louvered panels opens up to a pocket garden.
-Framed in time the gorgeous view continues to connects the indoor and outdoor spaces.
+Flowing through, the bedroom is situated at the tip of the edge of the house.
+Inspired by its vernacular roots, the double-door casement window with louvred panels opens up to a pocket garden.
+Framed in time the gorgeous view continues to connect the indoor and outdoor spaces.

 Inspired by the image of flickering campfire wood, the Tiny Club House located in Da Lat; Vietnam, addresses the real needs of the space while keeping in context with the location.
 The design concept thus transpires into a symbol that designing with respect to the context can bring profound human values in the age of modern architecture and construction.

 The majority of the site’s other buildings are low-rise colonial structures and flower nurseries.
-The problem is that there hasn’t yet been a distinctive, iconic structure in the neighborhood.
+The problem is that there hasn’t yet been a distinctive, iconic structure in the neighbourhood.
 This borne the design solution of having the Tiny Club House higher than the rest of the surrounding buildings.
-With the height and beautifully lit structure it isn’t hard to miss even during the night time.
-The two-level space, also satisfies the need for a sleeping quarter for the manager at the upper level.
+With the height and beautifully lit structure, it isn’t hard to miss even during the nighttime.
+The two-level space also satisfies the need for a sleeping quarter for the manager at the upper level.
 Like many tiny home designs, the advantage of limited spaces is it brings better communication between people and the spirit of togetherness.
-The ground level serves as a space for community activities, camping, talking and sharing, connection between people and nature.
+The ground level serves as a space for community activities, camping, talking and sharing, and connection between people and nature.

-As interesting as it’s project title, this tiny home it utilizes the diagonal space where three room are connected diagonally which gives the sequence of rooms more space whether used separately or when combined.
-The diagonal configuration at the same time frees up more space and transforming the limited space into a flexible and efficient residence for five people from three generations.
+As interesting as its project title, this tiny home utilizes the diagonal space where three rooms are connected diagonally which gives the sequence of rooms more space whether used separately or when combined.
+The diagonal configuration at the same time frees up more space and transforms the limited space into a flexible and efficient residence for five people from three generations.

-By combining the narrow areas, the horizontal distance is extended maximizing the available space, the design was able to fit a living room, two kitchens, game area, two bedrooms and a singing hall.
-Other than combining areas with the diagonal configuration, depth perception is extended through having the exposed beams covered with wood skin harmoniously with wardrobes in the grand’s room.
+By combining the narrow areas, the horizontal distance is extended maximizing the available space, the design was able to fit a living room, two kitchens, a game area, two bedrooms and a singing hall.
+Other than combining areas with the diagonal configuration, depth perception is extended by having the exposed beams covered with wood skin harmoniously with the wardrobes in the grand room.

-A modern take of your ranch-style house, the one-storey home for a young couple is set among the gorgeous mountains in Minoh city, Osaka Japan.
-While there is the fast development in the area, you could still spot deer walking on the streets.
-The architecture aims to highlight this man’s harmonious coexistence with the rich natural surroundings while showcasing local character that is lacking in most of the surrounding houses.
+A modern take on your ranch-style house, the one-storey home for a young couple is set among the gorgeous mountains in Minoh City, Osaka Japan.
+While there is fast development in the area, you could still spot deer walking on the streets.
+The architecture aims to highlight this man’s harmonious coexistence with the rich natural surroundings while showcasing the local character that is lacking in most of the surrounding houses.